 How to Make White Chocolate Ganache Whiter

 White food colouring is made using titanium dioxide, a widely used food additive used for whitening food.
-I personally like to use the smallest amount of whitener necessary to get an acceptable colour result, as using too much can make the texture of the ganache a little bit chalky.
+I personally prefer to use the smallest amount of whitener necessary to get an acceptable colour result, as using too much can make the texture of the ganache a little bit chalky.

-My preferred whitener to use is Chefmaster ‘liqua-gel’ white food colour, which is titanium dioxide in a glycerine base, and it blends in easily to the ganache.
+My preferred whitener to use is Chefmaster ‘liqua-gel’ white food colour, which is titanium dioxide in a glycerine base, and it blends in easily into the ganache.
 It’s also very concentrated, so not much is needed to get a good result.
 Americolor “white-white” gel colour is another popular option.
 The Colour Mill white oil colouring isn’t quite as concentrated but is great for when you just need to lift the colour slightly.

 Whitening the white chocolate ganache is easy, simply make your white chocolate ganache and then add in the white food colouring.
-Start with a small amount, mix it in well, and then add more if necessary.
+Start with a small amount, mix it well, and then add more if necessary.

-You can also add in a tiny drop of violet food colouring, as violet is the opposite colour to yellow on the colour wheel and will cancel out some of the yellow tinge.
+You can also add in a tiny drop of violet food colouring, as violet is the opposite colour of yellow on the colour wheel and will cancel out some of the yellow tinge.
 But you won’t get truly white ganache without a whitener.